prescientmoon/doffycup/README.md

 ## Tech stack

-The project is built using preact and typescript.
-The can be built reproducibly using nix.
-Moreover, the project provides a nix shell for development.
+Doffycup is built using preact and typescript.
+The project can be built reproducibly using nix.
+Moreover, we also provide a nix shell for development.

 ### Changing dependencies